Preparatory Year of Dutch

 More information can be found on the website of Ghent University on the APS screening.

-After you have been selected for the Preparatory Year of Dutch, you will receive an invitation to make an official registration.
+After you have been accepted for the Preparatory Year of Dutch, you will receive an invitation to make an official registration.
 Once you have registered, you will receive an invoice by email.
-The payment has to be executed before 15/5/2023!
+The payment has to be executed before 1/6/2024!
 When the payment is not executed on time, we will cancel your registration.

 Bank charges have to be paid by the student.